stellar-deprecated/docs/guides/get-started/create-account.md

 </div>

 [^1]: A private key is still used to encrypt data and sign transactions.
-When you create a `KeyPair` object using a seed, the private key is immediately generated and stored internally.
+When you create a `KeyPair` object using a secret key, the private key is immediately generated and stored internally.

 [^2]: Other features of Stellar, like [trust lines](../concepts/assets.md#trustlines), require higher minimum balances.
 For more on minimum balances, see [fees](../concepts/fees.md#minimum-account-balance)